 I like to use organic fertilizer from Espoma that is made for roses monthly on my roses during the growing season.
 I love the Espoma line of fertilizers and use them all over my garden (they don’t smell great but they do work great!!).

 Lilac “Miss Kim”

 The” Miss Kim” is a sweet little compact variety of lilac.
 It’s much smaller than a traditional common lilac so it makes a great addition in a garden bed or as a foundation planting.

 The “Miss Kim” also starts blooming after the common lilacs have started to fade.
 They have a very strong fragrance; the morning that they first bloom I know because the scent drifts right into the house.

-This lilac really don’t require much care at all; I fertilize them in the Spring and then deadhead the blossoms after they die off.
+This lilac really doesn’t require much care at all; I fertilize them in the Spring and then deadhead the blossoms after they die off.